minkaotic/front-end-notes/Frameworks-Overview.md

 ## MVC pattern recap
 The *Model View Controller* design pattern is commonly used across many frameworks for front end development.

 - **Model** = the *data* in your website.
-The applications data domain is implemented through *model objects*.
+The application's data domain is implemented through *model objects*.
 Model objects often retrieve and store model state in a database.
 For example, a Product object might retrieve information from a database, operate on it, and then write updated information back to a Products table in a SQL Server database.

 - **View** = the components that display the application's *user interface (UI)*.
 Typically, this UI is created from the model data.
 (An example would be an edit view of a Products table that displays text boxes, drop-down lists, and check boxes based on the current state of a Product object.)